ralsina/boxes-book/src/lesson11.run.md

 page_width: 14  -> badness: 4.0
 ```

 We will need to load data that shows the problem.
 In this case, it's a row of
 20 letters 'a' (without hyphens), a space, then 20, and then 30 more 'a's.

 Why?

-As before, the page is about wide enough to fix 58 "a"s.
+Like before, the page is about wide enough to fix 58 "a"s.
 That means the first
 run will not be enough to fill the line.
 The second run will still not be
 enough.
 The third run will, however, badly overfill it.
 So, we should go all
 the way to the end, see that it's too long, and then go back to the second
 space and break there.

 ```python
 # lesson11.py